 Prairie Trail is accessed by following the Nature Trail to the amphitheater area to the trailhead.
 This 1-mile round trip hike through the grasslands is an ideal place to spot mule deer and migrating birds.

 Things to know when planning a visit to Capulin Volcano NM

-No trailers or towed vehicle are permitted on the Volcano Road.
+No trailers or towed vehicles are permitted on Volcano Road.

 There is no lodging and camping available within Capulin Volcano NM.

 44 Volcano Road

 The visitor center is open daily from 8:30 am to 4:30 pm, however, the road to the volcano rim closes to vehicular traffic at 4:10 pm.